-How long to dry out a flooded basement?
-One to two weeks.
+Drying a flooded basement can take one to two weeks.
 Avoid a flood.
 Learn how to maintain a sump pump before the next rain storm.
-Or, we’re happy to maintain your sump or sewage pump each year.
+Or, we’re happy to maintain your sump or sewage ejector pump each year.
 Just ask.

 How to Maintain a Sump Pump.